ARMmbed/mbed_OS_API_Docs/docs/Digital_IO/BusInOut.md

+#BusInOut

-The BusInOut interface is used as a bi-directional bus that collects together a number of [DigitalInOut](DigitalInOut) pins that can be read and written as one value.
+The BusInOut interface is used as a bi-directional bus that collects together a number of [DigitalInOut](DigitalInOut.md) pins that can be read and written as one value.

-Any of the numbered mbed pins can be used as a [DigitalInOut](DigitalInOut).
+Any of the numbered mbed pins can be used as a [DigitalInOut](DigitalInOut.md).

 ## Hello World!